Human Resources - Returner Scheme – Police Officers (L10000 )

 1.2 As of 1 April 2022 there is no compulsory retirement age for police officers and this protocol is updated to reflect this position.

 2.1 The scheme is designed to assist the force in the return of officers with valuable skills and experience who would otherwise retire or who have retired.
 The scheme therefore allows continuation of service as an attested officer with early access to a lump sum, which makes the scheme attractive to some officers.
 However, its primary purpose is not to benefit an individual officer but to assist the force in the return and retention of those officers who have relevant skills to support the core policing priorities of the force.

 2.2 The number of participants in the returner scheme will be reviewed regularly and the numbers of individuals permitted to return to the force will be determined by the overarching business requirement.

 2.3 The scheme is designed to be as wide as possible to attract officers to fill roles based on organisational need; on this basis it is open to all ranks and decisions will be made on a case by case basis.

 Compliance with this protocol and any governing policy is mandatory.
 This protocol is not, nor is it intended to be, contractual.

 3.1.1 The scheme is designed to be as wide reaching as possible, to attract officers to fill roles based on organisational need and on this basis it is open to all ranks and decisions will be made on a case by case basis.

 3.1.2 The returner scheme is open for current or ex Essex Police or Kent Police officers to apply, who fulfil one of the following criteria:

-Individual’s must retire or have retired for no less than 1 month and no more than 2 years prior to returning.
+individual’s must retire or have retired for no less than one month and no more than two years prior to returning

 3.1.3 For those who do not meet the above returner scheme criteria, there is a re-joiner scheme which is open to individuals who have previously left the force, irrespective of ability to obtain pension.